 Peter Rubin, MD, is Chair of the Department of Plastic Surgery, the UPMC Endowed Professor of Plastic Surgery, Director of UPMC Wound Healing Services, and Professor of Bioengineering at the University of Pittsburgh.
-He earned his undergraduate degree in biology from Grinnell College and his MD degree from Tufts University School of Medicine.
-He completed a categorical residency training program in general surgery at Boston University/Boston City Hospital.
-He took time away from the clinic to pursue a 2-year fellowship in surgical basic science at Massachusetts General Hospital/Harvard Medical School.
-After graduating from general surgery residency, he completed a 3-year residency in plastic surgery at Harvard Medical School and joined the plastic surgery faculty at the University of Pittsburgh.
+He earned his undergraduate degree in biology from Grinnell College and his M.D. degree from Tufts University School of Medicine.
+He completed a residency training program in general surgery at Boston University/Boston City Hospital.
+He took time away from the clinic to pursue a two-year fellowship in surgical basic science at Massachusetts General Hospital/Harvard Medical School.
+He completed a three-year residency in plastic surgery at Harvard Medical School and joined the plastic surgery faculty at the University of Pittsburgh.
 He is a core faculty member in the McGowan Institute of Regenerative Medicine (MIRM).

 View a list of Dr. Rubin’s publications here.